 Reserving a Street or Subdivision Name

-Developers and property owners can reserve names for subdivisions and street names within their development for their exclusive use.
+Developers and property owners can reserve street and subdivision names within their development for their exclusive use.

 The Addressing Department is responsible for reviewing proposed subdivision names, street names and street name changes within Knox County.
 Planning staff works closely with the U.S. Postal Service and the Knox County Emergency Communications District (E-911) to make sure street and subdivision names are clear and concise for postal carriers and emergency personnel.